Eco-friendly design can be incorporated into everything from light bulbs to storage solutions — and it could save you money too

 “Deep-flow gutters ensure rainwater run-off is captured and directed into a tank storage system, which can then be pumped out for reuse in the stables or wash areas.
 There’s also the potential to use it for arena watering as well,” says Total Equestrian Construction’s Steve Keen, who adds that the water needs to be used regularly to avoid stagnation in the tank.

-Installing a water butt under a downspout is low-key and low-cost (Wickes do a 100-litre one for about £25), but great for washing down horses or filling buckets.
+Installing a water butt under a downspout is low-key and low-cost, but great for washing down horses or filling buckets.

 Take a look at 5 more budget-busting eco solutions

 1. Go it together — if you’re on a livery yard, bulk deliveries can save money and reduce transport costs.
 For example, Equisorb offer a £2.16/bale discount on full pallets (18 bales per pallet).

 2. Switch off — whether it’s lights, electric fencing or phone chargers not in use.
 This saves energy, cuts bills and reduces the risk of electrical fires.
 Solar electric fencing is an option where fencing needs to stay on.

 3. The Energy Saving Trust advises that swapping standard bulbs and halogen spotlights for energy-saving bulbs can save £35 per year, and 120kg of carbon dioxide.

 Like this?
 You might also enjoy reading these:

 4. Make your own fly spray — it will cut costs and be better for the environment.